 Conservation Canine Program

-The Wildlife Heritage Foundation of New Hampshire pays for many Fish and Game programs that are both un- and under-funded, including the important Conservation Canine program.
+The Wildlife Heritage Foundation of New Hampshire pays for many NH Fish and Game programs that are both under-funded and not funded at all, including the important Conservation Canine program.
 We are the primary funder of this vital law enforcement and life-saving service.

 There’s a gap in state funding, since funds from state fish and wildlife agencies nationwide have traditionally come from hunting, fishing, trapping, and off-road vehicle licenses, and these dollars have decreased over the years.